algebrajones/Necromunda-docs/README.md

 * Tactics cards
   * Scenrio rules detail what you can do with them
   * use the tactics cards from house of book (where available)
     * TODO: Char will have some rules that Dave seems to be making up as he's going along!
-Need to be house ruled?
+    * Need to be house ruled?
 * Tracking on discord?
-TBD

 ### Rules